jsdir/idock/README.md

 Usage
 -----

-First add idock to your PATH environment variable.
+First add idock to the PATH environment variable.

 To display a full list of available options, simply run the program without arguments